oddlama/vane/README.md

 - [x] Additions should actually be useful
 - [x] Augments the classic vanilla experience, and doesn't try to replace it.

+## Automatic installer

+If you want to setup a personal minecraft server with vane, be sure to check out [this simple but fully-featured minecraft server installer](https://github.com/oddlama/minecraft-server).
+It comes with autostart, 3d online map, vane, account multiplexing, update script and more.

 ## Features

 <b>[For a full overview and explanation of all features, visit the online overview.](https://oddlama.github.io/vane/)</b>